-It is low-impact, team-based exercise, utilising the defined ‘Walking Football Rules and Formats,’ specifically non-contact, with players ‘always having one foot on the ground’ and, however not limited to:
+It is low-impact, team-based exercise, utilising the defined ‘Walking Football Rules and Formats,’ with players ‘always having one foot on the ground’ and, however not limited to:

-- It is a non-contact version of the game.
+4 – It is a low-impact version of the game.

 Walking Football aims to promote positive physical & mental health benefits, social connectedness and the benefits of ongoing physical activity.